 When you visit our website, we may automatically log your IP address (the unique address which identifies your computer on the internet).
 We use IP addresses to help us manage our websites and to collect broad demographic information for analytics use.

 For bookings, we send students confirmation emails and will therefore require your email address.
-The Premed Project operates an opt-in email policy – you will normally be asked to give us consent if you would like to receive newsletters via email.
+Premed Projects operates an opt-in email policy – you will normally be asked to give us consent if you would like to receive newsletters via email.

 Exceptions may occur in the case of us needing to contact previous students in relation to lost property or in the event our partner hospitals need to contact you after your placement.